ghc/ghc/docs/users_guide/runtime_control.rst

 the memory to the OS.
 This is because after performing a major collection the program might still be allocating a lot and it costs to have to request more memory.
-Therefore the RTS keeps an extra amount to reuse which depends on the :rts-flag:`-F ⟨factor⟩`.
+Therefore the RTS keeps an extra amount to reuse which depends on the :rts-flag:`-F ⟨factor⟩` option.
 By default the RTS will keep up to ``(2 + F) * live_bytes`` after performing a major collection due to exhausting the available heap.
 The default value is ``F = 2`` so you can see OS memory usage reported to be as high as 4 times the amount used by your